 I currently manage editorial for the Digital Impact (DI) portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
 Funded by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, DI works to improve digital culture and infrastructure by helping professionals to handle data safely, ethically, and effectively.

 I’m also exploring a framework for distributed social networking.
 Based on my 2015 talk at the International Conference on Social Media for Good, Urban Molecule asks how we can use social tech to improve our cities.
-The Urban Molecule podcast (coming in 2018) will explore cities, data, social technology, and organizational culture through a “future of work” lens.
+The Urban Molecule podcast (coming soon) will explore cities, data, social technology, and organizational culture through a “future of work” lens.